 I'm confident NVIDIA can weather these challenges.
 But still, we're deciding whether to pay 34 times forward earnings for NVIDIA or pay 11 times forward earnings for Cypress, which has an equally huge growth opportunity over the long term.

 Cypress is gaining share in the markets it serves.
 It seems to be a great way to play the increasing computerization of cars and the growing adoption of wearables and smart home devices, in which Cypress has supplied chips for Amazon.com's Echo, among other hot products.

 Considering a generous forward dividend yield of 2.7% alongside its cheap valuation, I believe Cypress Semiconductor is the better buy for investors today.

 More From The Motley Fool

 - 10 Best Stocks to Buy Today

-Leo Sun owns shares of Cypress Semiconductor.
-The Motley Fool owns shares of and recommends Nvidia.
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
+John Ballard owns shares of Nvidia.
+The Motley Fool owns shares of and recommends Amazon and Nvidia.
 The Motley Fool recommends Broadcom Ltd and Cypress Semiconductor.
 The Motley Fool has a disclosure policy.